 - If your product is a solution to a problem, what specific problem does each feature solve?

 - Whether you’re addressing a problem, need or desire, what are the specific benefits of each feature?
 List them individually.

 Your customer is more likely to buy a product if she can see its features as direct solutions to her problem or an exact match for her need or desire.

-- How does each of those features meet the overall needs of your customers?
+- How do each of those features meet the overall needs of your customers?

-- How does each of those features meet the emotional needs of your customers?
+- Do those features meet the emotional needs of your customers?

-- How do they make her life happier, more relaxed — whatever she wants her life to be?
+- Will they help make her life happier, more relaxed — whatever she wants her life to be?